Mushroom Mania at Tsukuba`s Botanical Garden (through Oct. 9th) at the Kinoko Exhibition

 And for those interested in some more on interesting mushroom encounters in Tsukuba you can read about my own face to face with the stinkhorn PHALLUS IMPUDICUS here:

-This marking system is used to classify the local mushrooms displayed on the table outside.
+In past years this was the system is used to classify the local mushrooms displayed on the table outside.

 Here is a key to the symbols: